-Mobile Phones
+Mobile Phones and Smart Watches

-Learners should not have mobile phones in class or in the playground during the course of the school day.
-Learners must hand their phones over to the Class Teacher each morning and collect them at the end of the school day.
+Learners should not have mobile phones or smart watches in class or in the playground during the course of the school day.
+Learners must hand their phones and/or smart watches over to the Class Teacher each morning and collect them at the end of the school day.
 Under no circumstances should learners take photographs or videos of any learner or adult in school on any personal device.
 Smart watches should be set to flight safe mode or equivalent.